mrbrdo/datasource/README.md

 SELECT users.id, (users.first_name || ' ' || users.last_name) AS full_name FROM users
 ```

+Note: If you need data from another table, use a join in a loader (see below).

 ### Loaders

 You might want to have some more complex preloading logic.
 In that case you can use a loader.
-The loader will receive ids of the records, and you need to return a hash with your data.
+A loader will receive ids of the records, and needs to return a hash.
-The key of the hash must be the id of the record for which the data is.
+The key of the hash must be the id of the record for which the value is.

 A loader will only be executed if a computed attribute depends on it.
 If an attribute depends
 on multiple loaders, pass an array of loaders like so `computed :attr, loaders: [:loader1, :loader2]`.